brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 - *Total Energy Shut Down.* Perhaps the worst-case scenario, this would involve the main generators shutting down completely.
 Restarting generators can often take days.

 ### Worm Holes
-These are tunnels that connect different places in the space-time continuum.
-They exist for spaces of time and are then gone.
-Some do re-occur, but those are not dangerous: they are listed amongst the star charts as avoids.
-If a light jump takes a craft through a worm-hole then the position of the craft in space and time can be somewhat random.
-There is a 50/50 chance that a light jump Engine will come out of light jump before entering the worm-hole, in this case, it can be avoided.
+These are tunnels that connect different places in the space-time continuum for a limited time.
+Some recurr, but those are not dangerous: they are listed amongst the star charts as avoids.
+If a light jump takes a craft through a worm-hole then the position of the craft in space and time is unpredictable.
+There is a 50/50 chance that the light jump bubble will collapse before entering the worm-hole, in this case the spacecraft will be left on the event horizon.

 Worm holes are not to be entered, they are extremely dangerous and a craft must be specially designed to cope with the huge pressures and energy flux within the tunnel.